Online shoppers are more likely to abandon their cart if businesses require them to make an account. So how can you solve this?

 There are a variety of ways for e-commerce businesses to save the sale by addressing customer concerns regarding account creation:

-- Log-in: Ensure that a log-in button is visible and easy to access for existing customers to log in to their account prior to placing items in their carts.
+- Log-in: Ensure that a log-in button is visible and easy to access for existing customers to log in to their accounts prior to placing items in their carts.

 - Guest checkout: Enable guest checkout as the default option for completing the sale when customers are not already logged in.